applied-systems-biology/misa-framework/content/cpp-framework/building/windows-msys2.md

 {{% notice warning %}}Please note that the Visual Studio compiler is not supported due to missing OpenMP 3.x capabilities.{{% /notice %}}

+{{% notice warning %}}We consider building on Windows experimental due to random crashes of compiled programs during starting.
+We were yet not able to find the cause of those crashes, although review using library inspection software hints at the inability to load dynamic libraries under certain circumstances.{{% /notice %}}

 # Prerequisites